 Fatigue is a state of physical and/or mental exhaustion.
 It can reduce your ability to perform work safely and can lead to workplace accidents and injuries.
-Causes of fatigue include long or irregular work hours and night work, physically demanding work, working outside in winter, exposure to loud noise, and handling vibrating tools for long periods of time.
+Causes of fatigue include long or irregular work hours, night work, physically demanding work and loud noise.